Telemarketing: Procedure

 Telemarketing may be done from a company office, from a call center, or from home.
 It may involve a live operator voice broadcasting which is most frequently associated with political messages.

 An effective telemarketing campaign often involves two or more calls.
 The first call (or series of calls) determines the customer's needs.
 The final call (or series of calls) motivates the customer to make a purchase.
 Prospective customers are identified by various means, including past purchase history, previous requests for information, credit limit, competition entry forms, and application forms.
 Names may also be purchased from another company's consumer database or obtained from a telephone directory or another public list.
 The qualification process is intended to determine which customers are most likely to purchase the product or service.

 In business-to-business lead generation scenarios, telemarketing often targets perceived decision-makers who might be good prospects for a business product or service.
 The telemarketing approach is often combined with outreach via email or social media, typically referred to as a cadence.
 Calls are usually made by sales development representatives with the goal of this outreach being a subsequent meeting—often with an account executive at the vendor organization.

 Charitable organizations, alumni associations, and political parties often use telemarketing to solicit donations.
-Marketing research companies use telemarketing techniques to survey the prospective or past customers of a client's business in order to assess market acceptance of or satisfaction with a particular product, service, brand, or company.
-Public opinion polls are conducted in a similar manner.
+Marketing research companies use telemarketing techniques to survey the prospective or past customers of a client's business to assess market acceptance of or satisfaction with a particular product, service, brand, or company.
+Public opinion polls are conducted similarly.

 Telemarketing techniques are also applied to other forms of electronic marketing using e-mail or fax messages, in which case they are frequently considered spam by receivers.

 Negative perceptions and criticism

 Telemarketing has been negatively associated with various scams and frauds, such as pyramid schemes, and with deceptively overpriced products and services.
 Fraudulent telemarketing companies are frequently referred to as "telemarketing boiler rooms" or simply "boiler rooms".
 Telemarketing is often criticized as an unethical business practice due to the perception of high-pressure sales techniques during unsolicited calls.
 Telemarketers marketing telephone companies may participate in telephone slamming, the practice of switching a customer's telephone service without their knowledge or authorization.

 Telemarketing calls are often considered an annoyance, especially when they occur during the dinner hour, early in the morning, or late in the evening.
-Some companies have capitalized on these negative emotions.
+A common complaint about telemarketing has been that the calls are a nuisance and a distraction.
+In 1909, one target of the unwelcome calls declared "My telephone is far more of a nuisance to me than it is a convenience".
+However, some companies have capitalized on these negative emotions.
 Since 2007 several forums have sprouted and act as complaint boards where consumers can voice their concerns and criticism.
-In response some telemarketing companies have filed lawsuits against these portals.
+In response, some telemarketing companies have filed lawsuits against these portals.
 The current legal system in the U.S grants such forums a certain degree of protection through "Communications Decency Act, 47 U.S.C 230" and California's Anti-SLAPP law.